mike99mac/minimy-mike99mac/README.md

 ### Start an SSH session

 You should now be able to start an SSH session as the user pi, if you want to continue from another desktop system.
-You can use putty to SSH in from a Windows PC, or just use the **``ssh``** command from a Linux or macOS terminal session.
+You can use **putty** to SSH in from a Windows box, or just use the **``ssh``** command from a Linux or macOS terminal session.

 ### Upgrade your system

-Update the system which prepares for the latest code for all installed packages.
+Update and upgrade youre system which installs the latest code for all installed packages.

 - Enter the following command.
 You will be prompted for your password.